What is gynecomastia?

-The symptoms of gynecomastia may look like other medical conditions or problems.
+The symptoms of gynecomastia may look like other health conditions or problems.
 Always see your healthcare provider for a diagnosis.

 How is gynecomastia diagnosed?

-Your provider will take your past health and medicine history and give you a physical exam.
+Your healthcare provider will take your past health and medicine history and give you a physical exam.

-Your provider may suggest that you see a provider who specializes in hormones and how they affect many organs (an endocrinologist).
+Your healthcare provider may suggest that you see a healthcare provider (endocrinologist) who specializes in hormones and how they affect many organs.

 How is gynecomastia treated?

 Treatment will depend on your symptoms, age, and general health.
 It will also depend on how severe the condition is.

 Most cases of gynecomastia happen during puberty.
 The condition usually gets better on its own without treatment.
 This may take from 6 months to 2 or 3 years.